-But AirPods Pro also have a transparency mode so you can still listen to your playlists and podcasts while hearing what people say to you (or the outside world while exercising outdoors).
+The AirPods Pro also have a transparency mode, so you can still listen to your playlists and podcasts while hearing what people say to you (or the outside world while exercising outdoors).

-Pressing a new force sensor embedded in the stems of the AirPods Pro activates transparency mode, which lets in external noise so you can listen to what’s happening around you without pausing the audio.
-You can feel for the sensor with your fingertip, because the new pod’s stem is grooved.
+Pressing a Force Sensor embedded in the stems of the AirPods Pro toggles between ANC and transparency modes.
+You can feel for the sensor with your fingertip, because the AirPods Pro's stem is grooved.
 Squeezing the groove again resumes ANC.
-If you've already got an iPhone in your hand, you can also use the volume slider in the iPhone’s Control Center to switch between noise cancellation and transparency mode instead of using the Force Sensor.
+If you've already got an iPhone in your hand, you can also use the volume slider in Control Center to switch between ANC and transparency mode instead of using the Force Sensor.

 The AirPods Pro also have Adaptive EQ.
-Other Bluetooth earbuds, including Jabra’s Elite Active 65t and Jaybird’s Vista, let you manually adjust the EQ levels in a companion smartphone app.
+Other Bluetooth earbuds, including the Sony WF-1000XM4 and Sennheiser Momentum True Wireless 2, let you manually adjust the EQ levels in a companion smartphone app.
 AirPods adjust on the fly according to the shape of your ear and the audio you’re listening to.

-AirPods 2 don’t have many unique audio features, though they do offer solid sound.
-Like AirPods Pro, the second-gen ‘pods offer audio sharing, so you can listen to a song or podcast from the same device with a friend who also has AirPods, and have Siri announce new text messages.
+The AirPods 2 don’t have many unique audio features by comparison, though they do offer solid sound.
+Like the AirPods Pro, the second-gen ‘pods offer audio sharing, so you can listen to a song or podcast from the same device with a friend who also has AirPods, and have Siri announce new text messages.

 AirPods Pro vs AirPods 2: Water and sweat resistance

-With AirPods Pro, Apple has finally made a much-anticipated sweat- and water-resistant pair of AirPods, and remains the only one of its kind today.
-As someone who has shorted out the battery of her first-gen AirPods by running outside (and getting caught in a few downpours), this is the pair I’ve been waiting for.
-If you don’t like the hooked design of Powerbeats Pro, a sporty AirPods alternative from Apple-owned Beats, the AirPods Pro are some of the best sport headphones to offer a similarly-featured alternative.
+The AirPods Pro was Apple's first pair of sweat- and water-resistant pair of AirPods, and remains the only one of its kind today.
+As someone who has shorted out the battery of her first-gen AirPods by running outside (and getting caught in a few downpours), the pro's IPX4-rated protection is a welcome change.
+If you don’t like the hooked design of Powerbeats Pro, from Apple-owned Beats, the AirPods Pro are some of the best sport headphones to offer a similarly-featured alternative.

 AirPods Pro vs AirPods 2: Performance